Last updated: 20/1/2022.

 - to explain why I find many of these versions of moral realism only modestly relevant to ethical practice

-- to outline what I take to be strong moral realism
+- to outline what I take to be moral realism worthy of the name

 Overview and summary

 - Moral realism has two common definitions: the semantic definition and the ontological one.
 I contrast these to illustrate how moral claims can be discussed at a linguistic level (“What do people mean when they make moral claims?” and a substantive level (“Given the objectivist assumption that moral claims refer to a speaker-independent moral reality, are they sometimes true?”).
-Positions that are sometimes referred to as ‘moral realism’ are not always consequential (i.e., their truth or falsity does not have action-guiding implications for effective altruism).
+Positions named ‘moral realism’ are not always consequential (i.e., their truth or falsity doesn’t have action-guiding implications for effective altruism in all cases).

 - Subjectivism and intersubjectivism are usually not counted as moral realist positions.
 I discuss them mainly for the sake of completeness and because I think they are fruitful frameworks to think about morality.

 - When people talk about moral realism, they often mean what I discuss under ‘objectivist moral realism.’
 We can further split this category into moral naturalism and moral non-naturalism.
 I illustrate these positions with a few examples.
 I argue that naturalism is at risk of being too trivial (e.g., Peter Railton’s moral realism does not seem to have action-guiding implications for people already interested in effective altruism), while non-naturalism is at risk of being too radically strange.